nikolovlazar/nikolovlazar.com/src/pages/uses/index.md

 noticed that I have it but haven't added it to the list, tweet me [@nikolovlazar](https://twitter.com) and I'll add it.

-By the way, **most links are affiliate.** If you click and buy one of my gear, a small ka-ching will happen in my bank account.

 ## Computing

 - My main machine is a